-- Assess the risks to the health and safety of its workers; - Make arrangements for implementing the health and safety measures identified as necessary by this assessment; - Record the significant findings of the risk assessment and the arrangements for health and safety measures; - Draw up a health and safety policy statement, including the health and safety procedures and arrangements in force, and bring it to the attention of its workers; - Appoint someone competent to assist with health and safety responsibilities and consult staff members (or their safety representative(s)) about this appointment as required; - Co-operate on health and safety with other employers sharing the same workplace; - Set up emergency procedures; - Provide adequate first aid facilities; - Make sure that the workplace satisfies health, safety and welfare requirements, e.g. for ventilation, temperature, lighting and for sanitary, washing and rest facilities; - Make sure that work equipment is suitable for its intended use, as far as health and safety is concerned, and that it is properly maintained and used; - Prevent or adequately control exposure to substances that may damage health; - Take precautions against danger from flammable or explosive hazards, electrical equipment, noise or radiation; - Avoid hazardous manual handling operations and, where they cannot be avoided, reduce the risk of injury; - Provide health surveillance as appropriate; - Provide free any protective clothing or equipment, where risks are not adequately controlled by other means; - Ensure that appropriate safety signs are provided and maintained;
+- Assess the risks to the health and safety of its workers; - Make arrangements for implementing the health and safety measures identified as necessary by this assessment; - Record the significant findings of the risk assessment and the arrangements for health and safety measures; - Draw up a health and safety policy statement, including the health and safety procedures and arrangements in force, and bring it to the attention of its workers; - Appoint someone competent to assist with health and safety responsibilities and consult staff members (or their safety representative(s)) about this appointment as required;

-Report certain injuries, diseases and dangerous occurrences to the appropriate health 3 | Health and Safety Policy and safety enforcing authority.
+- Co-operate on health and safety with other employers sharing the same workplace; - Set up emergency procedures; - Provide adequate first aid facilities; - Make sure that the workplace satisfies health, safety and welfare requirements, e.g. for ventilation, temperature, lighting and for sanitary, washing and rest facilities; - Make sure that work equipment is suitable for its intended use, as far as health and safety is concerned, and that it is properly maintained and used; - Prevent or adequately control exposure to substances that may damage health; - Take precautions against danger from flammable or explosive hazards, electrical equipment, noise or radiation; - Avoid hazardous manual handling operations and, where they cannot be avoided, reduce the risk of injury; - Provide health surveillance as appropriate; - Provide free any protective clothing or equipment, where risks are not adequately controlled by other means; - Ensure that appropriate safety signs are provided and maintained; - Report certain injuries, diseases and dangerous occurrences to the appropriate health and safety enforcing authority; - Consult with its employees regarding their employees' health, safety and wellbeing; - Ensure that suitable training is provided for hazardous activities and that these activities are supervised.